 Footwear

-So these are all the elements that make up a solid pair of hiking boots, whether it’s for hiking or its speed equivalent.
+So these are all the elements that make up a solid pair of hiking boots.
 The major difference when we look at footwear for regular hikers versus speed hikers is the weight.
-The ideal speed hiking shoe is more minimalist in nature, as to have less weight.
-So you might consider a more traditional trail running shoe or minimalist low top hiking shoe.
+The best speed hiking shoes are minimalist in nature, as to have less weight.
+So you might consider a more traditional trail running shoe or minimalist low-top trekking shoe.
 Beck speed hikes in The North Face Hedgehog II Fastpack hiking boots.
-They are relatively lighter than the usual pair of hiking boots I wear (Merrell Men’s Moab 2 Mid Goretex Hiking Boots).
+They are relatively lighter than the usual pair of hiking boots I wear (Merrell Men’s Moab 2 Mid Gore-tex Hiking Boots).
+We’ve also heard the Merrell Moab Speed Mid GTX is a good choice.

 Backpack

-When it comes to a backpack for speed hiking, you’re looking at something lightweight, waterproof, and able to store a relatively large supply of water.
+When it comes to a backpack for speed hiking (and fastpacking), you’ll want something lightweight, waterproof, and able to store a relatively large supply of water.
 A Camelbak is certainly a good option.
 They are lightweight but are designed to have the appropriate chest straps as well for comfort.
 Honestly though, we think a Camelbak is more appropriate for trail running.
 Usually when speed hiking, you’ll be on a trail for a long duration.
-So you’ll need a more spacious backpack to fit in all your hiking equipment.
+So you’ll need a more spacious backpack to fit in all your trekking equipment.

 In that case, consider the Osprey Skarab 30 Hydration Pack.
 With the Osprey Hydraulics 2.5L Reservoir, it works just like a Camelbak.
 But you’ll have a lot more space to pack all of your gear.
 In regards to weight, with its intelligent chest and hip straps design, load and weight are distributed evenly throughout the body.
 Meaning you feel less of the actual weight of the backpack.
 For something even smaller, consider the Osprey Skarab 22 Hydration Pack.